-The inaugural WINIR conference will be held on the grounds of the stunning Old Royal Naval College in Greenwich, London, UK.
-The conference will start in the afternoon of 11 September and finish on the morning of 14 September with a guided tour of this UNESCO World Heritage Site that includes the Royal Observatory, home of the Greenwich prime meridian.
+The Inaugural WINIR conference was held on the grounds of the stunning Old Royal Naval College in Greenwich, London, UK.
+The conference started in the afternoon of 11 September and finished on the morning of 14 September with a guided tour of this UNESCO World Heritage Site that includes the Royal Observatory, home of the Greenwich prime meridian.

-Keynotes lectures, representing five academic disciplines, will be given by:
+Keynotes lectures, representing five academic disciplines, were given by:

 Geoffrey Ingham (University of Cambridge, sociology)